denten-books/plain-text/1-metaphor.md

 the invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
 The electronic literary device offers no such permanence.
-What is meant by "fixed," "permanent," and "repeatable" changes with the medium.
+What is meant by "fixed," "permanent," and "repeatable" changes with the device.
 Such properties come to us under the guise of surface representation, which obscures the flows of code and codex.
 Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
 Digital formatting